 He showed me the Ag department and the barn.
 That was where they had agriculture and animal science classes.
 That was something that Wilson definitely did not have.
 They had agriculture classes because Davis was in the middle of the Central Valley, California’s major farming and ranching area.
 We ended at the auto shop.

-There were classes being held everywhere Tom showed me, unlike when Todd and I were here a week and a half ago.
+There were classes being held everywhere Tom showed me, unlike how quiet it was when Todd and I wandered around here on a Sunday a week and a half ago.

 “That’s pretty much everything,” Tom said.
 “You want to hang and just talk for a while?”